iankorf/pypractice/mldemo/README.md

 =======================================

 In this unit, you will explore several ways to get a computer to recognize the parts of a gene (exon, intron, splice sites).
-In other words, you're going to teach a computer how to "read the book of life".
+Hey, you're going to teach a computer how to "read the book of life"!
 In genomic sequence, there tend to be 2 kinds of "features".

 1. Fixed length features, like splice sites
 2. Variable length features, like exons and introns